zulip/zulip-gci/tasks/interactive-bots.md

 * Create a links bot in settings for an existing user.
 Use its credentials in `~/.zuliprc-local`.
-Subscribe the bot to `devel` and `social` streams.
+Subscribe the bot to the `devel` and `social` streams.

-* Check that the bot is working as expected:
+* Check that the bot is working as expected.
+A functional bot should:

-  - it reacts to the `@link` and `@resource` at the beginning of a message
+  - react to the `@link` and `@resource` at the beginning of a message

-  - it currently posts the message to the followup stream, as the followup bot would
+  - currently post the message to the followup stream, as the followup bot would

 * Edit the `handle_message`: